praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 **Q**: How can I check my Java version?<br>
 **A**: Open a command prompt and type `java -version`.
 If you do not have Java installed, you can download it [here](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).

-For Mac Users you may wish to follow the instructions listed [here](https://nus-cs2103-ay2223s2.github.io/website/admin/programmingLanguages.html)
+For Mac Users, you may wish to follow the instructions listed [here](https://nus-cs2103-ay2223s2.github.io/website/admin/programmingLanguages.html)

 ### Loading Data from another computer

 **Q**: How can I load data from another computer into Docedex installed on another computer?<br>
 **A**: Delete the `docedex.json` file (stored at `[JAR file location]/data/docedex.json`) from the computer that you wish to use Docedex on.
-Then, copy over the `docedex.json` file from the computer which you no longer wish to use Docedex on.
+Then, copy over the `docedex.json` file from your previous computer.
 After which, boot up Docedex to check whether your doctor information is properly loaded into the new computer.

 ### Using Docedex
 **Q**: I entered a command and my doctor/patient list was cleared.
 What happened?<br>